HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 `[A..n,,,,]` Attribute ids [1-n characters] itemstat id resolved by `/v2/itemstats`
   - For pvp codes encode the stat id of the amulet with `encode(id, 2)`
   - For other gamemodes:
-    1. Order the equipment in the following way: armor (helmet to boots), backpiece, accessory1, accessory2, ring1, ring2, weapons (main hand then offhand for all sets), aquabreather, amulet.
+    1. Order the equipment in the following way: armor (helmet to boots), backpiece, accessory1, accessory2, ring1, ring2, weapons (main hand then offhand for all sets), amulet.
        - Only include weapons in this list that actually exist in the code.
     2. Going trough that list `encode(itemstat_id, 2)` of the current item,
-    3. then append `A-S` (one char) for the amount of times this stat type repeats in the list.
+    3. then append `A-O` (one char) for the amount of times this stat type repeats in the list.
        - Omit the repetition count if there is only one item left as it would always be 1.
     4. Repeat step 2. and 3. until the whole list has been processed.